squidfunk/mkdocs-material/docs/getting-started.md

 # Getting started

 Material for MkDocs is a theme for [MkDocs][1], a static site generator geared towards (technical) project documentation.
-If you're familar with Python, you can install Material for MkDocs with [`pip`][2], the Python package manager.
+If you're familiar with Python, you can install Material for MkDocs with [`pip`][2], the Python package manager.
 If not, we recommended using [`docker`][3].